Make your business legible to Capital

 Product, website, pitch, and real usage tell slightly different stories, enough to slow conviction.

-When clarity breaks and friction is distributed, progress slows , even if nothing is obviously wrong.
+When clarity breaks and friction is distributed, progress slows , even if nothing is technically wrong.

 Most fintech products don't fail.